-Omelette is the French way of doing eggs, just like the Spanish have their tortilla de patata, the Italian their frittata, the Japanese their square omelette, etc. The way French makes omelette is quite a fast and precise way.
-Some people add a little milk or water to the egg mixture before frying it in the pan, I, usually, do my omelette without any of those, simply a pinch of salt and pepper.
+Omelette is the French way of doing eggs, just like the Spanish have their tortilla de patata, the Italian their frittata, the Japanese their square omelette.
+The art of French Omelette making is quite a fast and precise way.
+Some people add a little milk or water to the egg mixture before cooking it in the pan.
+I, usually, prefer my omelette with a touch of milk, a pinch of salt and pepper.

 So here is the technique to the perfect omelette!

-- 2-3 eggs
+- 3 eggs

-- salt, pepper
+- salt and pepper

-- In a bowl mix well, (but not too much) your eggs, *optional; add extra 1 tbsp of milk or water (milk make the omelette slight creamier and water puffier)
+- In a bowl mix well, (but not too much) your eggs, *optional; add extra 1 tbsp of milk or water. (milk make the omelette slight creamier and water puffier.)

-- Add salt and pepper (white pepper preferably)
+- Add salt and pepper. (white pepper preferably)